phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/memory_debugging.rst

 Valgrind is a well-known tool used under many Unix environments to debug a lot of common memory problem scenarios in any C/C++ written software.
 Valgrind is a multi-tool frontend about memory debugging.
-The most used provided tool is called `"memcheck" <http://valgrind.org/docs/manual/mc-manual.html>`_.
+The most used underlying tool is called `"memcheck" <http://valgrind.org/docs/manual/mc-manual.html>`_.
 It works by replacing every libc's heap allocation by its own, and tracks what you do with them.
 You may find interest in the usage of `"massif" <http://valgrind.org/docs/manual/ms-manual.html>`_ as well: it is a